 This type of surgery is formally called a mastopexy.
 It changes the appearance of your breasts not by lifting your actual breast tissue but rather by reconstructing the tissues that surround your breast tissue.

-The surgeon does this by getting rid of excess skin and tightening both the tissue and the skin around the breast area.
+The surgeon achieves this by removing excess skin and tightening both the tissue and the skin surrounding the breast area.
 This causes the breasts to have a lifted appearance.

 You may find that after undergoing a breast lift, your cup size may go up.
 This is not because your breasts are actually bigger, but rather because they are firmer and, thus, look fuller.
 Going up a cup size will provide you with a more comfortable fit.